JingxuanGeng/JingxuanGeng.github.io/_pages/awards.md

 ---

 {% include base_path %}

+* ### Replacing What Could Be Repaired: A Structural Analysis of Two-Stage Diagnostic Decisions in Managing Shared-Bike Returns
+  * Runner-Up in POMS CBOM Junior Scholar Paper Competition, 2025.

-* ### When Less is More: Analysis and Empirical Evidence of Control Limit Strategies in a Diagnosis Crowdsourcing Platform
+* ### When Less is More: Control Limit Strategies in a Diagnosis Crowdsourcing Platform
   * Finalist in INFORMS TIMES Best Working Paper Award Competition, 2023.
   * Finalist in INFORMS Conference on Service Science Best Student Paper, 2020.